Chinese Porcelain Collection

 But, thanks to this general practice most Chinese Export porcelain of the 18th century could be dated with a high degree of accuracy within a few years of it date of production by comparison with the border designs of dated armorial porcelain.

-By the end of the 18th century and into the 19th century, it became the common practice to have monograms or the family coat-of-arms integrated into a standard pattern instead.
+Over the century the decorations develops from a very cluttered bombastic, covering it all decoration filling up the central panel, to much more sophisticated decoration where the coat of arms eventually shrinks and moves up onto the rim.
+By the end of the 18th century and into the 19th century, it became the common practice to only used small sophisticated initials, or to have the family coat-of-arms integrated into a standard pattern instead.

 The Willow Pattern 1760-1820

-The first standard pattern to appear on Chinese export porcelain is a nowadays loosely held together group called the Willow Pattern.
+The first standard pattern that was developed onto Chinese export porcelain by its popularity and success is a nowadays loosely held together group called the Willow Pattern.

 The Spode factory in England was established in 1770.
 Its "willow" border is built up by irregular geometric designs clearly distinguishing it from the "mosquito" border, also called the "brocade" border, the latter having more rounded shapes, being as I see it more artistic and containing more of recognizable Chinese symbols.